2022 Alternative Medicine & Systems Degree Guide

 Some areas of specialization in this field include general Alternative and Complementary Medicine, Acupuncture and Oriental Medicine, Traditional Chinese Medicine and Chinese Herbology, Naturopathic Medicine, Homeopathic Medicine, Ayurvedic Medicine, Holistic Health, and Direct Entry Midwifery.

-Alternative Medicine & Systems Degrees On The Rise
+Alternative Medicine & Systems Degrees Shrinking in Popularity

 Alternative Medicine & Systems was the 160th most popular major in the 2019-2020 school year.
 Colleges in the United States reported awarding 2,687 degrees in this year alone.
 This represents a 16.1% reduction in alternative medicine degrees awarded over the prior year's total of 3,120.

 What Are The Requirements For a Degree in Alternative Medicine & Systems

 Students in the Alternative Medicine and Systems major are committed to working with natural ingredients and using a variety of treatments to help patients.
 Since professionals are devoted to finding the cause of the illness, strong observation and analytical thinking skills allows professionals to listen to patients and figure out what is causing pain or sickness.
 Strong interpersonal and communication skills also help professionals work closely with others and make them feel comfortable under their care.